The days, weeks and months after an ADHD diagnosis are often filled by confusion, overwhelming stress, and information overload.

 I know that sounds pretty simple and obvious, but there are a couple of important things here:

 First, you need just the right amount of information – not too much, and not too little.
-There are so many books, groups, blogs.
+There are so many books, groups, and blogs.
 I remember the stack of books that I quickly ordered from Amazon after our diagnosis.
 Over time the stack was half-read, dusty, and ultimately served as expensive (and oversized) coasters on my bedside table.
 Their presence made me feel guilty and that certainly wasn’t helpful.

 Here are the things you absolutely need to understand.